 My favourite part of the course was how much access I had to equipment.
 I loved using every machine I could get my hands on, especially making my own book and physically binding it together.
 I used screen printing machines, Lino cutting, DSLRs, all of which supported me to create my own merchandise and more.
 I also loved the fact that competitions were integrated within some of the modules, and we were encouraged to submit our work for them.
 Competitions are an effective way to get into the design world and understand how your work can get recognised.

 Since graduating in 2021, I have been expanding my portfolio and getting further experience to present to larger design companies.
 My future career aims are to have my own design company, to expand my own portfolio and present my own exhibition in the North East.
-I am currently working at the University as a Student Recruitment Assistant while running my own design business, where I support various businesses with their branding and promotional needs.
-I support design events and get involved in panels which I love doing.
 Through studying modules where presentation and portfolio skills are taught, I have increased my abilities and knowledge in the industry.
 I understand how to present my work, as well as explain it in greater detail with confidence.
 This is key for your clients as they put their trust in you to showcase their business in an innovative way.

 The advice I’d give prospective students looking to study at the University of Sunderland is to communicate with module leaders to understand the kind of modules you’ll be taught.
 Attend an Open Day and get a tour of the University’s facilities – this is so beneficial before you start.